tommyettinger/fontwriter/README.md

 (the next release).
 That release also includes (or will include) `BitmapFontSupport`, which can load a libGDX BitmapFont from a Structured JSON font file, and `FWSkin` to load fonts produced by "FW" (FontWriter, this project) as `BitmapFont` or `Font`.
-Another micro-library exists, `FreeTypist`, to load FreeType font configuration in a way that `Font` and `BitmapFont` can both read.
+Another micro-library exists, `FreeTypist`, to load FreeType font configuration in a way that `Font` and `BitmapFont` can both read, as well as loading those from `.fnt` or `.json` files.

 ## Do I need to run this at all?